CleverCloud/documentation/content/doc/billing/unified-invoices.md

 type: docs
 title: Unified Invoicing
 position: 1
-shortdesc: Each month, for each organization, a single invoice is generated, including the whole activity (credits, add-on etc).
+shortdesc: Each month, for each organization, a single Factur-X compatible invoice is generated, including the whole activity (credits, add-on etc).
 tags:
 - billing
 keywords: